dart-lang/language/accepted/future-releases/generalized-typedef-2018/feature-specification.md

 typedef F<X1 extends B1 ..
 Xk extends Bk> = T;
 ```

-where metadata is omitted but may be present, is to introduce a mapping
+where metadata is omitted but may be present, is to bind the name `F` in
-from type argument lists to types into the library scope of the enclosing
+the library scope of the enclosing library to a mapping from type argument
-library, such that a parameterized type of the form `F<T1..Tk>` where `F`
+lists to types, such that a parameterized type of the form `F<T1..Tk>` is
-resolves to the above declaration denotes the type `[T1/X1 ..
+an application of that mapping that denotes the type `[T1/X1 ..
 Tk/Xk]T`.

 Let _F_ be a generic type alias of the form that uses `=` with type
 parameter declarations